Anna Haotanto is the CEO of The New Savvy and Director at Tera Capital, a private investment firm.

 My mind is inundated with things to do, tasks to complete and I’m constantly thinking on how to improve The New Savvy.

 I don’t have the time to think of unhappy incidents or disappointments.

 I just can’t afford it; I don’t allow myself to be mired in unconstructive thoughts.

 15. Is there an app or tool you can’t live without?

 For work, I use Mailchimp a lot as we send weekly eDMs to our 30,000 subscribers.

 I’ve also recently discovered Basecamp for work.
 It’s pretty intuitive to manage teams and disseminate information and workflow.

 Connect with Anna:

 Question: Any other entrepreneurs that you like me to interview?
-You can leave a comment by clicking here.
+You can leave a comment below.